Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Application to four-bend S-Chicane

-One can find that this is a $S$-chicane (Fig. \ref{fig:lattice2}) from the angle relation.
-The last condition in Eq. \eqref{eq:s-chicane} is easily realizable, which can be achieved by adjusting the bending radii $\rho_i (i=1,2,3 )$ in $\delta_3-\delta_1$ and $\delta_2$.
+One can find that it can be identified as an S-chicane (Fig. \ref{fig:lattice2}) from the angle relation.
+And the test indicates that the last condition in Eq. \eqref{eq:s-chicane} is achievable, e.g., by adjusting the bending radii $\rho_i (i=1,2,3)$ in $\delta_3-\delta_1$ and $\delta_2$.